dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

  - Klippel uses slightly wrong weights to compute the **Early Reflections** and **Estimated In-Room Response** curves.
 See the Early Reflections and Estimated In-Room Response sections, below, for details.
 Loudspeaker Explorer displays the Klippel data as-is and does not (yet) attempt to correct it.
  - Datasets for **JBL 305P MkII** and **Neumann KH80 (sample 1)** are missing *Directivity Index* data.
 Due to a bug in the tool this also breaks the Spinorama charts unless another speaker is also selected.
  - The **Revel F35** measurement suffers from [numerical computation issues](https://www.audiosciencereview.com/forum/index.php?threads/revel-f35-speaker-review.12053/page-20#post-354889) that cause erroneous spikes around 1 kHz.
- - The **Sony SS-CS5** measurement is inaccurate at high frequencies because [an erroneous measurement axis was used](https://www.audiosciencereview.com/forum/index.php?threads/sony-ss-cs5-3-way-speaker-review.13562/page-5#post-409981).
  - The very first measurements (**JBL Control 1 Pro** and **JBL 305P MkII**) were only published in 10 points/octave resolution.
 [This is also the case](https://www.audiosciencereview.com/forum/index.php?threads/revel-f208-tower-speaker-review.13192/page-7#post-394941) for the **Revel F208**.

 ```python scrolled=false